Droslj/scRNA-seq-pancreatic-islets-P/README.md

 Since the cell matrix contains other cell types as well, it is necessary to inspect how they responded to conditions of metabolic stress.
 I examined the response of two types of cells<br>
  - Endothelial cells --> In conditions of overnutritions, vessel stress may be expected<br>
- - Immune cells --> In a state of glucolipotoxicity (metabolic stress), immune cells release cytokines, that (1) directly force Beta cells to stop making insulin and (2) push Acinar cells toward that ductal (ADM) identity crisis<br>
+ - Immune cells --> In a state of glucolipotoxicity (metabolic stress), immune cells release cytokines, that (1) directly force Beta cells to stop making insulin and (2) push Acinar cells toward ductal (ADM) identity.<br>

 ## 3.1 Response of Endothelial cells